BenOvermyer/benovermyer.com/content/page/about.md

 ## Contact Information

-You can get in touch with me a variety of ways.
+You can get in touch with me in a variety of ways.
 Email is best.

 *Email:* [ben@overmyer.net](mailto:ben@overmyer.net)